Teck to sell coal business to Glencore, Nippon Steel and POSCO in $8.9-billion deal

-Teck Resources Ltd. is planning on selling the majority of its coal business to Swiss commodities trading giant Glencore PLC, and two Asian steelmakers will buy the balance in a US$8.9-billion transaction that could be announced as early as Tuesday morning, two sources familiar with the matter said.
+Teck Resources Ltd. TECK-B-T has agreed to sell its coal business to Swiss commodities trading giant Glencore PLC and two Asian steelmakers, in a US$8.9-billion transaction that requires federal approval, and will be closely scrutinized by Ottawa before it can proceed.

 Vancouver-based Teck has been fielding offers for its core metallurgical coal business since the spring, when an earlier plan to spin it off was cancelled at the eleventh hour because of insufficient shareholder support.

+In an interview with The Globe and Mail, Jonathan Price, Teck’s chief executive officer, called the deal to sell the coal business a “very different transaction.”

+He pointed to a long list of commitments Glencore has made, including that it will maintain jobs in Canada, make billions in capital expenditures over the next few years and increase spending on research and development.

-Glencore is poised to pay US$6.9-billion for 77 per cent of Teck’s coal business.
-Japan’s Nippon Steel will pay US$1.7-billion and swap its interest in one of Teck’s coal operations for 20 per cent of the coal business, while South Korea’s POSCO will swap its interests in two of Teck’s coal operations for 3 per cent of the business, the sources said.
+According to the terms of the transaction, which were set to be unveiled on Tuesday, Glencore has agreed to pay US$6.9-billion for 77 per cent of Teck’s coal business, known as Elk Valley Resources.
+Japan’s Nippon Steel NPSCY will pay US$1.7-billion and swap its interest in one of Teck’s coal operations for 20 per cent of the coal business.
+South Korea’s POSCO PKX-N will swap its interests in two of Teck’s coal operations for 3 per cent.

-The Wall Street Journal first reported that Teck and Glencore were close to announcing a deal.
+The proposed sale price for the coal business is slightly less than some on Bay Street had thought the unit was worth.
+Jefferies analyst Christopher LaFemina said in a note to clients last month that the business had a value of at least US$11-billion.

+“Shareholders have told us very clearly that they would like to see a separation of steelmaking coal from base metals,” Mr. Price said, referring to investor concerns about risks related to the environmental impacts of coal.
+“They’d like to see that done in a simple and direct manner, and that’s exactly what we’ve achieved through this transaction.”

 Earlier in the year, several federal ministers expressed reservations about Glencore, a foreign miner, buying all of Teck.
 “We need companies like Teck here in Canada,” said an April letter to the Greater Vancouver Board of Trade from Industry Minister François-Philippe Champagne, Natural Resources Minister Jonathan Wilkinson and Deputy Prime Minister Chrystia Freeland.

-Glencore GLNCY originally proposed buying all of Teck in April, including the company’s copper and zinc mines, in what would have been a US$23.1-billion cash and stock deal but Teck rejected Glencore’s advances.
+British Columbia Premier David Eby said in June that he had concerns about Glencore buying Teck’s coal operations because of Glencore’s past regulatory offences related to bribery and corruption.
+While Mr. Eby doesn’t have the authority to block a Glencore bid for Teck, he has suggested he would petition Ottawa to do so.

+“Nobody has given us an assurance that the deal will go through,” Gary Nagle, Glencore’s CEO, said in an interview.

-Glencore already has a large footprint in Canadian mining.
-It employs roughly 9,000 people in Canada.
+But he said he was confident the deal would be allowed.
+He noted Glencore’s already large footprint in Canadian mining, and the new commitments it has made.
+Glencore employs roughly 9,000 people in Canada.
 The bulk of its operations here are a result of its 2013 acquisition of fellow Swiss miner Xstrata PLC, which bought former Canadian mining giant Falconbridge Ltd. in the mid-2000s.

 If the deal is approved, Teck will become a much smaller company in terms of revenue and market value, with a narrower focus on copper and zinc, both of which are critical minerals.
 Last year, coal accounted for 60 per cent of Teck’s revenue and 75 per cent of its profit.
 Earlier this year, the company put a large copper mine, called QB2, into production in Chile.
 The operation has been plagued by cost overruns.